-A responsive mattress is a type of bed that is designed to provide support and pressure relief by adapting to the weight applied.
-The material used in responsive mattresses is made to be both supportive and comfortable, and the beds are made from natural latex foam.
+A responsive mattress is a bed designed to provide support and pressure relief by adapting to the weight applied.
+The material used in responsive mattresses is supportive and comfortable, and the beds are made from natural latex foam.

-In my opinion, responsive mattresses are the best type of bed for people who suffer from back pain.
+In my opinion, responsive mattresses are the best bed for people suffering from back pain.
 The mattress will conform to the person’s body, providing support for the spine and relieving pressure on the joints.

-Additionally, the material used in high-density and responsive mattresses is less likely to sag over time, meaning that the bed will maintain its shape and provide consistent support for years to come.
+Additionally, the material used in high-density and responsive mattresses are less likely to sag over time, meaning that the bed will maintain its shape and provide consistent support for years to come.

 Mattress tip: The heavier your mattress and the higher the density, the longer it will last on average.